munificent/craftinginterpreters/book/hash-tables.md

 In catastrophically bad cases where every entry collides in the same bucket, the data structure degrades into a single unsorted linked list with *O(n)* lookup.
 In practice, it's easy to avoid that by controlling the load factor and how entries get scattered across buckets.
-In typical separate chained hash tables, it's rare for a bucket to have more than one or two entries.
+In typical separate-chained hash tables, it's rare for a bucket to have more than one or two entries.

 Separate chaining is conceptually simple -- it's literally an array of linked